njz3/vJoyIOFeederWithFFB/README.md

 15,6kHz), either 0-100% or centered value.
 - dual analog PWM output on D9/D10
 - digital ouput for Direction is D10 for forward, D11 for backward.
-- for digital PWM: Use SerialPort 3's Tx3 (pin D14) for the Mega2560.
+- for digital PWM: use SerialPort 3's Tx3 (pin D14) for the Mega2560.
 - if keypad decoding is used (see "USE_KEYPAD" in the Arduino's code), then D42-D48 are used for key press decoding.
 In this case, 12 more raw inputs (keys) are reported back to the feeder.